million12/docker-typo3-flow-neos-abstract/README.md

 ##### Cache, permissions
 Cache is warmed up for Production and Development contexts, filesystem permissions are updated/fixed.

-##### Application's build.sh
+##### Application build.sh
 If scripts detects executable `build.sh` in the Neos root directory, it will run it.
 This is a good place to add custom build steps, like compiling CSS, minifying JS, generating resources etc. Note that this is the same script which is run during Docker build phase (which is then run with `--preinstall` argument).

 ##### Your own build steps

 You might want to add extra steps to the ones provided above.
 If application's build.sh is not the right place to do it, you can add custom scripts to `/config/init/*.sh`.
-The image is designed that it runs all scripts from there when cointainer starts.
-For example, the script which configures TYPO3 Neos is run from [/config/init/20-init-typo3-neos-app](config/init/20-init-typo3-neos-app).
-You can easily add extra tasks before and/or after it, using number prefixes in your script names.
+The image is designed that it runs all scripts from that location when the container starts.

 ## Customise your image